Key tax factors for efficient cross-border business and investment involving Portugal.

 Restrictions apply when more than 50 percent or the majority of the voting rights of the loss carrying company's ownership changes in the year in which the losses are to be deducted compared to that in which they were generated.
 A request may be submitted to the Minister of Finance, prior to the change in ownership, asking for authorization to maintain such tax losses.
 Capital losses are no longer deductible for tax purposes in respect of that part corresponding to profits distributed in the previous 4 years covered by the participation exemption.

 Yes.
-The parent must hold, directly or indirectly, for a minimum 1 year period, at least 75 percent of the subsidiaries’ share capital and 50 percent of the voting rights.
+The parent must hold, directly or indirectly, for a minimum of one year, at least 75 percent of the subsidiaries’ share capital and 50 percent of the voting rights.
 All companies must be tax resident in Portugal and subject to Portuguese CIT on their worldwide income at the standard CIT rate.
 However, should any company benefitting from a reduced tax rate enter the group, it must renounce such a reduced rate for a period of 3 years.
 Entities with tax losses in the previous 3 years are not eligible for this regime, except if their share capital has been held by the parent for more than 2 years.

 Real Estate Transfer Tax is due on the acquisition of companies limited by ”quotas”, when the company owns real estate and any of the “quota holders” will hold at least 75 percent of the “quota” capital or, whenever the number of quota holders is reduced to two married individuals.